Jennifersaldana/Resume-Ranker/README.md

 6. Eli Rayburn

 # Resume-Ranker:
 AI Resume Ranker is a Streamlit web app that lets users can upload 1–5 resumes and a job description PDF, and the results are then displayed directly in the Streamlit interface.
-It analyzes how well each resume matches the job, identifies missing skills, and provides personalized suggestions for improvement using a local Ollama3
+It analyzes how well each resume matches the job, identifies missing skills, and provides personalized suggestions for improvement using a local Ollama3.

 ## Idea:
-User uploads PDF  →  We extract the text  →  Send that text to a model  →  Display results →  Get personalized feedback
+User uploads PDF  →  We extract the text  →  Send that text to a model  →  Display results

 ## How to Run: